W h a t i s a m e m e ?

 Example 3:

-Now let's take a look at the meme Kristina designed as an example of the exericse you will be doing today and go through the same critique questions:
+Now let's take a look at the meme Ms. Kristina designed as an example of the exercise you will be doing today and go through the same critique questions: